amarshikhar/Data-Science-project-Aerospace-engineering/README.md

 ### Data Clustering

-Data Clustering The K-means model trained during the clustering of training data is loaded.
+Data Clustering: The K-means model trained during the clustering of training data is loaded.
 This model is used to predict clusters of the pre-processed test data sets.

 ### Call saved model for each cluster

-RUL prediction After data is clustered, each cluster is loaded and based on its cluster number, a corresponding ML model is loaded, this model was saved during the training phase.
+RUL prediction: After data is clustered, each cluster is loaded and based on its cluster number, a corresponding ML model is loaded, this model was saved during the training phase.
 The model is used to predict remaining useful life RUL for all data points in the cluster.

 ### Export prediction file for each CSV